2373655r/HCIFacebookPublic/README.md

 Reupload for public version with sensitive data removed

+Use: Parses Facebook's zip of information on you to create interactive visualizations of the data they know about you

+To obtain your Facebook zip: Facebook settings > Your Facebook information > Download your information > Tick all boxes and request a download

+Visualizations: Friends, IP locations logged in from, Groups interacted with, Marketing Profile, Apps sharing data with Facebook, Number of messages and photos on file

 To Run: Streamlit run Streamlit.py

 or loader on its own: python Loader.py